wanyakrecipes/coft-web/content/posts/2022-08-23-music-non-stop-field-day-2022/index.md

 5:31pm.
 North Stage.
 Squarepusher.
 Back against the barrier, in front of the sound desk.

 5:43pm.
-Squarepusher seems to combine Aphex Twin, bleep, chords that echo Miles Davis’s *In a Silent Way* and math rock.
+Squarepusher seems to combine Aphex Twin, bleep, chords that echo Miles Davis’s *In a Silent Way*, and math rock.

 6:00pm.
 I’m guessing this is what a car journey with Vaughan from JG Ballard’s *Crash* would sound like.
 Exhilarating, death-defying, risqué.